If you’re on the London Underground with loads of luggage, you are in the wrong. Never forget that.

 Keep in mind that when an Underground train takes off, the force will knock you forward, and more importantly your stuff.
 Luggage falls over, bags slide down the carriage, and your fellow tube travellers hate you even more.
 Be ready.
 Keep your feet firmly on the ground and hold a pole if you need the extra security.

 If you or your luggage does fall over on the Tube, apologise as profusely as possible, even if it didn’t touch anyone.
 The people around you will still hate you though.
-Remember that.

 Massive Tube travellers generalisation